elixir-europe/biohackathon-europe-2024/registration.md

 ## Participant registration

-**Registration for BioHackathon Europe 2024 is open but face-to-face (F2F) attendance places are full.
-You can still register for virtual participation until Wednesday 30 October at 12:00 CET.**
+**Registration for BioHackathon Europe 2024 is now closed.**

-Please note that while registration is free, F2F attendees will need to cover their own travel, food and accommodation costs.
+Please note that while registration is free, F2F attendees need to cover their own travel, food and accommodation costs.
 See the [Venue page](/venue/) for food and accommodation prices.

 BioHackathon Europe has limited space for face-to-face participation.
 The registration is based on a first-come, first-served basis.